Improve Developer Experience: Increase Dev Productivity with Internal Developer Platforms

 - Contribution guidelines and coding standards: Clearly documenting the expectations, conventions, and standards every developer can follow with confidence.

-Embedding this documentation into templates ensures that even brand-new services are discoverable, understandable, and maintainable—right from their first commit.
+Embedding this documentation into templates ensures that even brand-new services are discoverable, understandable, and maintainable — right from their first commit.

-Streamlining Local Development and Service Discovery
+Streamlining Local Development to Reduce Friction

 Your service templates provide the ideal mechanism for simplifying how quickly developers can get projects running locally.
 By embedding standardized local-development tooling into these templates, you ensure they’re available consistently across your service catalog.
 Good templates typically contain:

-- Simple, standardized command runner: Makefiles, Just scripts, package.json scripts—whatever works as they’re consistently documented and easy to run commands such as
+- Simple, standardized command runner: Makefiles, just scripts, package.json scripts—whatever works as they’re consistently documented and easy to run commands such as

 make build